mongodb/bson-numpy/doc/index.rst

 <http://mongoc.org/libbson/current>`_ to convert between NumPy arrays and BSON,
 the native data format of MongoDB.

 This is currently a **prototype**.
-It requires PyMongo installed from a branch.
+It requires PyMongo installed from master.
 See the `installing`_ instructions below.

 Converting MongoDB data to NumPy